 The 30-piece orchestra was stationed in Studio One, but the sound recording was overseen in the control room of Studio Two.
 The balance engineers and tape operators were able to monitor proceedings via closed-circuit television, which on this day gave a visual link between the two studios for the first time.

-The first overdub was for Golden Slumbers/Carry That Weight, which was added to track eight of the tape.
+The first overdub was for ‘Golden Slumbers’/‘Carry That Weight’, which was added to track eight of the tape.
 The recording was doubled via artificial double-tracking during a later mixing session.

-The End was next.
 This was not the song’s final overdub, however, as Paul McCartney added an extra piano part towards the song’s end during a session three days later.

 The song’s recording was completed on 19 August 1969 with a Moog overdub.

 The orchestral players were as follows:

-- Golden Slumbers/Carry That Weight and The End: 12 violins, four violas, four cellos, string bass, four horns, three trumpets, trombone, bass trombone.
+- ‘Golden Slumbers’/‘Carry That Weight’ and ‘The End’: 12 violins, four violas, four cellos, string bass, four horns, three trumpets, trombone, bass trombone.

-- Something: 12 violins, four violas, four cellos, string bass.
+- ‘Something’: 12 violins, four violas, four cellos, string bass.

-- Here Comes The Sun: four violas, four cellos, string bass, two clarinets, two alto flutes, two flutes, two piccolos.
+- ‘Here Comes The Sun’: four violas, four cellos, string bass, two clarinets, two alto flutes, two flutes, two piccolos.